 - By their very nature, it’s easy to lose them or to steal them.
 When this happens, the thief could full access to your critical data (saved password, contacts, bank details, etc.).
 The PIN or the login password won’t protect you much if they can plug the hard drive onto some other computer.
-This is why storage on mobile devices should always be fully encrypted: without the passphrase, the thief won’t be able to see anything but binary garbage on the device.
+This is why storage of private data on mobile devices should always be encrypted: without the passphrase, the thief won’t be able to see anything but binary garbage on the device.

 - None of the above matters if you cannot trust the underlying system (the programs and the operating system).
 It’s crucial that those are transparent and open enough for you to trust them.
 Which means that they must be free software, open source, reproducible.
 Guix is a good example of such a system.

 - This animated overview by the EFF should give you a good feeling of how safe a password manager is and why you need it.
 As a bonus, it makes your life easier: it lifts the burden of having to remember legions of passwords.

 Now that we’ve got a good understanding of the security requirements, let’s get down the actual issue of safeguarding our data.
 The most obvious and straighforward approach is to buy multiple hard drives to duplicate the data.

 It also happens to be a rather cheap approach.
 Renting storage online is usually more expensive per GB.